Futures

 Summary

 The intersection of art, technology, and copyright law is increasingly complex as artists navigate the challenges posed by artificial intelligence (AI).
 The U.S. Copyright Office has ruled that AI-generated art cannot be copyrighted due to the lack of human authorship, raising concerns about the protection of artists’ rights.
-This decision follows the case of Stephen Thaler, whose AI-generated work was denied copyright, highlighting the ongoing debate over the ownership of creative content produced by machines.
+This decision follows the case of Stephen Thaler, whose AI-generated work was denied copyright, highlighting the ongoing debate over ownership in the age of AI.
+Meanwhile, artists like Kris Kashtanova have begun to secure copyright for works that incorporate AI, setting a precedent for future creations.

 Seeds